usnistgov/OSCAL/docs/content/contribute/dev-lunch/_index.md

 ---
-title: Lunch with the Devs
+title: Lunch with the OSCAL Developers
 description: The NIST OSCAL team hosts a bi-weekly web conference to discuss OSCAL work.
 layout: devlunch
 aliases: